iiooana/crm-laravel-vue/README.md

 # CRM WITH LARAVEL AND VUE.JS (v3)

-CRM for managing customers.
-This project is still ongoing and not yet complete.
+CRM for managing customers.\nThis project is still ongoing and not yet complete.